The American Doorway

 one foot in memory, one in invention.

-Together, they are not answers, but invitations —
+Together, they are not answers, but invitations—

-to step into the doorway,
+to step into the doorway, to hold the in-between,

 to remember what was buried and to belong as whole.